lipupini/lipupini/README.md

 ## Contributing

 You are welcome to fork it, change it, add plugins!
-Don't even hesitate to make a PR that includes your own plugin!
-It could be shipped with or integrated into core.
+Please don't hesitate to make a PR that includes your own plugins - it could be shipped with or integrated into core.

 I hope that the plugin architecture makes for a good workflow, especially being open to merging new plugins.
 In theory, plugins could just as easily be Composer packages and not have a `plugin` directory at all, but I'd like to keep with this pattern.
 The composer option can still work seamlessly with this pattern as well.